Kneasle/BobCSharp/README.md

 Standard bobs and singles and plain calls are created automagically.

-**(TODO)** You can get any method from the CCCBR's method library (also comes with the standard calls, even for awkward methods like Stedman and Erin):
+You can get any method from the CCCBR's method library (also comes with the standard calls for treble hunt methods).
 ```C#
 Method stedman_triples = Method.GetMethod ("Stedman Triples");
 ```